 Speeding is a concern for some residents that live along the project corridor.
 Traffic calming measures are employed on roadways with the intention of slowing down or reducing vehicle traffic.
 Traffic calming helps improve safety for motorists, bicyclists and pedestrians on the roadway.
 Since some of the alternatives include sharing the roadway with bicycles, it may also be desirable to promote reduction of existing speeds within the corridor if those alternatives were selected.
 Features that were considered for use as traffic calming on this project are listed below.
-The 2016 Neighborhood Traffic Calming Policy Manual published by the MOA Traffic Department was reviewed and will be used for design of traffic calming features during design development.
+The 2016 Neighborhood Traffic Calming Policy Manual (NTCPM) published by the MOA Traffic Department was reviewed and will be used for design of traffic calming features during design development.
+The NTCPM is intended to address concerns on Local roadways and not on roadways classified as Collector and above, though criteria identifying various approved speed control measures for roadways with higher classifications is provided.

-1. Traffic Calming Methods

-a) Narrow Sections
+- 1. Traffic Calming Methods - a) Narrow Sections